Skip to main content

 Where can I get a COVID-19 Test?

-Also, many primary care providers offer COVID-19 testing for their patients.
+Many primary care providers offer COVID-19 testing for their patients.
 Call your regular doctor’s office to ask about testing.

 Additional Information about COVID-19